• Home

 That indefatigable cheerfulness, even when describing scenes that sound brutal to almost anyone else, ran through the entire interview.

-Huang said most of his memories from that period were good, and remembers the time he told his parents his amazement after eating at a restaurant: “Mom and dad, we went to the most amazing restaurant today.
+Huang said most of his memories from that period were good, and remembers the time he told his parents his amazement after eating at a restaurant: “Mom and Dad, we went to the most amazing restaurant today.
 This whole place is lit up.
 It’s like the future.
-And the food comes in a box and the food is incredible.
+And the food comes in a box, and the food is incredible.
 The hamburger is incredible.”

-“It was McDonald’s,” Huang laughed.
+“It was McDonald’s,” Huang said laughing.

-Indeed, these memories were relayed to his parents late; the boys were navigating all of this alone.
+Indeed, these memories were relayed to his parents later on; the boys were navigating all of this alone.
 International phone calls were too expensive, so his parents bought them a cheap tape deck.
 Once a month, they recorded an audio letter describing their lives in coal country and mailed it back to Bangkok.
 Their parents taped over the same cassette and mailed it back.

 Two years later, Huang’s parents finally made it to America, with just suitcases and only a bit of money.
 His mother worked as a maid.
 His father, a trained engineer, looked for work by circling openings in the newspaper classifieds and calling whoever picked up.
 He eventually found a job at a consulting engineering firm designing factories and refineries.